Machine Learning (ML)

 $ conda activate matml

 Note, the order of the above three commands matters here.
-The purpose is to ensure the correct python on your
+The purpose is to ensure the correct python on your PATH

 .
 Make sure to load python